I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 You can check the list of Sessions for the agent.

-The Session ID with the arbitrary name I created earlier also exists.
+I see the arbitrary Session ID I created earlier.
 Let's click on it.

-When clicked, you can now see a summary of this Session.
-You can also see the linked Traces.
+Clicking shows a summary of this Session.
+You can also see the associated Traces.

-Here you can view all traces in a list.
-Click on the latest trace.
+Here you can see a list of all traces.
+Let's click on the latest trace.

-When you click on it, a graphical dashboard appears.
-It visualizes the Spans within the Traces.
+Clicking brings up a graphical dashboard.
+It visualizes the Spans within Traces.

-You can check the elapsed time for each span, which makes it easier to identify bottlenecks!
+You can see the elapsed time for each span, which seems good for identifying bottlenecks!

 Trajectory

-Viewing it as a flow makes it easy to understand.
-This way you can clearly see the flow of the agent starting up, launching tools, and so on.
+Seeing it as a flow is very clear.
+This shows the flow of the agent starting, launching tools, etc.

-The `identity_weak_areas` tool that was executed for weakness analysis is also clearly recorded.
+The identity_weak_areas tool that was executed for weakness analysis is properly recorded.

-Also, looking at the Spans below, you can easily see which AI took action.
+Also, looking at the Spans below, it's easy to see what AI actions were taken.

-They are arranged in chronological order.
-You can see logs by opening one of the Events.
+They're arranged in chronological order.
+You can see the logs by opening one of the Events.

 Let's look at Event 1.